wso2-attic/docs-ciam-cloud/en/docs/guides/organization-login/try-organization-login.md

 -   Best Auto Mart: Alex
 -   Car Traders: Sam

-Larry wants to register a user account in each of the sub-organizations and provide an organization specific login option for the users to log in to the respected sub-organization IDP.
+Larry wants to register a user account in each of the sub-organizations and provide an organization specific login option for the users to log in to the respective sub-organization IDP.

 ## Prerequisites